kimt0t0/Role-Mates/README.md

 **temporarily deactivated auth middleware in all routes to make frontend work easier**

-1. Fix
+1. Do

-- Images
+- create /me route

-  fix multer issue
-  add images to user, character, message, game
+2. Fix

 - Test auth and adminOnly middlewares

-2. Improve
+3. Improve

+- handle sessions
+- handle jwt token renewal
 - allow to update / delete data only if owner (to check in route or controller if not already done)
 - allow to display games details (participants, messages) only to specified game members if the game's status is private (same for characters and messages?)
 - add a logout functionality